nycmeshnet/meshdb/infra/README.md

 3. Create a new environment specific deployment workflow similar to `.github/workflows/deploy_prod1.yaml`

-4. Set variables in `values.yaml` and `secret.values.yaml` on the manager server in `/root/` (one directory above `PROJECT_PATH`)

-5. Run the deployment.
+4. Run the deployment.

-6. If you need a superuser, ssh into the mgr node and: `kubectl exec -it -n meshdbdev3 service/meshdb-meshweb bash` and then `python manage.py createsuperuser`
+5. If you need a superuser, ssh into the mgr node and: `kubectl exec -it -n meshdbdev3 service/meshdb-meshweb bash` and then `python manage.py createsuperuser`